-Marumiya Nori Wasabi Furikake Rice Seasoning
+Nori Wasabi Furikake Rice Seasoning from Marumiya

-Nori Wasabi Furikake from Marumiya
+Marumiya Nori Wasabi Furikake

-As its name “Nori Wasabi (海苔わさび)” indicates, the main ingredients of this Furikake are tiny dry pieces of shredded nori (laver) seaweed and wasabi flakes made from horseradish.
+As the name Nori Wasabi indicates, the main ingredients of this Furikake are dried shredded nori (laver) seaweed and wasabi flakes made from Japanese horseradish.

-According to that, the Nori Wasabi Furikake mainly consists of parched sesame seeds, salt, milk sugar, sugar, dried bonito flakes, nori seaweed, starch, wheat flour, soy sauce, processed soybeans, Japanese horseradish, Aosa seaweed, seaweed calcium, extract (Katsuobushi, yeast, seafood, onion), Matcha green tea powder, dairy product, mirin, rapeseed oil, Aonori seaweed, palm oil, western wasabi, soybean oil, dextrin, margarin, high-fructose corn syrup, yeast, and reduced starch syrup.
+According to that, the seasoning mainly consists of toasted sesame seeds, salt, milk sugar, sugar, dried bonito flakes, nori seaweed, starch, wheat flour, soy sauce, processed soybeans, Japanese horseradish, Aosa seaweed, seaweed calcium, extract (Katsuobushi, yeast, seafood, onion), Matcha green tea powder, dairy product, mirin, rapeseed oil, Aonori seaweed, palm oil, western wasabi, soybean oil, dextrin, margarine, fructose corn syrup, yeast, and reduced starch syrup.